How is Cerebral Palsy Diagnosed?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Parents are often discouraged when they learn that there isn’t a specific test that definitively diagnoses cerebral palsy.
-Rather, it is a condition that is diagnosed by eliminating other possible medical issues.
+Parents are often discouraged when they learn that no specific test definitively diagnoses cerebral palsy.
+Rather, it is a condition diagnosed by eliminating other possible medical issues.
 Typically, when it is suspected that a child may have cerebral palsy, doctors and specialists will begin an extensive round of tests and evaluations to narrow down the diagnosis.
-Parents may become frustrated with the process, which can take a long period of time to provide them with the answers they need about their child’s condition.
+Parents may become frustrated with the process, which can take a long time to provide the answers they need about their child’s condition.

 There are many reasons that a diagnosis is important.
-Parents and caregivers need to understand their child’s health status in order to begin treatment and early intervention of the condition, which can be very helpful when they are started at a young age.
-It’s also important because parents need time to find support – financially and emotionally – for the difficult and expensive journey that is in front of them.
-There are many organizations that assist families with a child who has cerebral palsy, but there has to be a formal diagnosis of the condition for families to qualify for the benefits.
+Parents and caregivers need to understand their child’s health status to begin treatment and early intervention of the condition, which can be very helpful when started at a young age.
+It’s also important because parents need time to find financial and emotional support for the difficult and expensive journey in front of them.
+Many organizations assist families with a child with cerebral palsy, but there must be a formal diagnosis of the condition for families to qualify for the benefits.
 Without a diagnosis, there is little help for parents.

-Arriving at a diagnosis of cerebral palsy takes time as there is not a test that either confirms it or rules it out.
+Arriving at a diagnosis of cerebral palsy takes time, as no test either confirms it or rules it out.
 If the case is severe, it is easier for doctors to diagnose it, often soon after birth.
-However, the majority of cerebral palsy cases can take up to two years to diagnose.
-Worse yet, for those children who have milder cases, cerebral palsy may not be diagnosed until brain development is further along, often when the child is 3 to 5 years of age.
-The average age for the diagnosis of spastic diplegia (a common form of cerebral palsy) is 18 months.
+However, most cerebral palsy cases can take up to two years to diagnose.
+Worse yet, cerebral palsy may only be diagnosed for children with milder cases once brain development is further along, often when the child is 3 to 5 years old.
+The average age for diagnosing spastic diplegia (a common form of cerebral palsy) is 18 months.

-Parents are often the first to notice that there is something different about their child.
-They may find that the child has missed an age-appropriate developmental milestone, or may suspect that the child is simply a slow-starter and that he or she will catch up with other children later.
-While that certainly may be the case, it’s important for parents to let their pediatrician know of their concerns so that the child can be evaluated sooner rather than later.
+Parents are often the first to notice something different about their children.
+They may find that the child has missed an age-appropriate developmental milestone or may suspect that the child is simply a slow starter and that they will catch up with other children later.
+While that certainly may be the case, parents need to let their pediatrician know of their concerns so that the child can be evaluated sooner rather than later.

-Because cerebral palsy is diagnosed by the elimination of other causes for medical and developmental issues, confirming it involves many steps.
+Because cerebral palsy is diagnosed by eliminating other causes for medical and developmental issues, confirming it involves many steps.
 The first indicators a doctor is likely to monitor are:

 • When the child reaches growth chart standards for weight and height